Paruhdoks/cs124/docs/design.md

 _Figure 7: Before selecting "delete"_

-Clicking on the trash can next to a task will bring up the following confirmation pop-up featuring the task's text.
+Clicking on the trash can next to a task will bring up this confirmation pop-up featuring the task's text.

 ### Resizing of edit box